Rookantha/Rookantha-Agricultural-advisory-services-and-Farmer-collaboration-system/README.md

 # Agricultural-advisory-services-and-Farmer-collaboration-system
-Android and Firebase mobile application providing agricultural advisory services and farmer collaboration with the Department of Agriculture.
+<h4>Android and Firebase mobile application providing agricultural advisory services and farmer collaboration with the Department of Agriculture.</h4>
 <h2>Introduction</h2>
 <p>The Internet of Things is a concept; it is a network, the true technology-enabled Network of all networks." — Edewede Oriwoh<p>